A not-so-strange term coming from somewhere: Introduction

 Section \ref{main_proof} begins with a discussion of trace inequalities (Lemma \ref{lemma:trace} and Lemma \ref{lemma:singletrace-N}) and continues with a proof of the main result of the paper, Theorem \ref{th:strange_term}.

-Finally, in Section \ref{sect:example} the spectral problem \eqref{eigenvalue} and the associated function $\lambda_*(\kappa)$ is considered for the model example.
-The paper is concluded by a discussion of `subcritical' (smaller perforations) and `supercritical' (larger perforations) asymptotic regimes (Section \ref{sect:otherregimes}).
+In Section \ref{sect:example} the spectral problem \eqref{eigenvalue} and the associated function $\lambda_*(\kappa)$ is considered for the model example.
+The section is concluded by a discussion of ``subcritical'' (smaller perforations) and ``supercritical'' (larger perforations) asymptotic regimes (Section \ref{sect:otherregimes}).

+Finally, in Section~\ref{sect:many_holes} we discuss another example, namely, a perforation set~$H_\eps$ that satisfies all the assumptions of our abstract setting, but has $\sigma(\Gamma_\eps)\to +\infty$ as~$\eps\to 0$, which implies~$\mu_\eps\to 0$ as~$\eps\to 0$ in view of~\eqref{mu_eps_bar_intro}.
+This example falls within the applicability range of our homogenisation result and produces a non-trivial ``strange term'' in the limit problem, even though the Robin coefficient~$\beta/\mu_\eps$ in~\eqref{main_eq} becomes negligible as~$\eps\to 0$.